-To the extent possible, a prosecutor should appear at all hearings concerning a juvenile accused of an act that would constitute a crime if he or she were an adult.
 The primary duty of the prosecutor is to seek justice while fully and faithfully representing the interests of the state.
-While the safety and welfare of the community, including the victim, is their primary concern, prosecutors should consider the special circumstances and rehabilitative potential of the juvenile to the extent they can do so without unduly compromising their primary concern.
+While the safety and welfare of the community, including the victim, is their primary concern, prosecutors should consider the special circumstances and rehabilitative potential of the youth to the extent they can do so without unduly compromising their primary concern.
 Formal charging documents for all cases referred to juvenile or adult court should be prepared or reviewed by a prosecutor.
+To the extent possible, a prosecutor should appear at all hearings concerning a youth accused of an act that would constitute a crime if they were an adult.

-4-11.2 Personnel and Resources
+1.1 Personnel and Resources

 The prosecutor's office should devote specific personnel and resources to fulfill its responsibilities with respect to juvenile delinquency proceedings, and all prosecutors' offices should have an identified juvenile unit or attorney responsible for representing the state in juvenile matters.
-For smaller and/or rural jurisdictions, it may be appropriate to combine resources when possible to do so.
+For smaller and/or rural jurisdictions, it may be appropriate to combine resources when possible, however, specialized juvenile training should be made available to prosecutors who will appear in juvenile court in addition to their adult court commitments.

-4-11.3 Qualification and Training of Prosecutors in Juvenile Court
+1.2 Qualification and Training of Prosecutors in Juvenile Court

 Specialized training and experience should be required for prosecutors assigned to juvenile delinquency cases.
-Chief prosecutors should select prosecutors for juvenile court on the basis of their skill and competence, including knowledge of juvenile law, interest in children and youth, education, and experience.
+Chief prosecutors should select prosecutors for juvenile court on the basis of their skill and competence, including knowledge of juvenile law, interest in working with children and youth, interest in community engagement, education, and experience.
 Entry-level attorneys in the juvenile unit should be as qualified as any entry-level attorney, and receive special, ongoing training regarding juvenile matters, including adolescent development.

-4-11.4 Screening Juvenile Cases
+1.3 Screening Juvenile Cases